JabariD/backend-projects/elevator-simulator/README.md

  - This is primarily used to allow us to have a better GUI to show 1) Elevator messages i.e. "Elevator arrived on Floor 2." and 2) People messages.
 "Person X has pressed the Elevator Button on Floor 2."

+#### The Concept of Time
+It's important to understand that this is a "simulation".
+Meaning you won't actually have to wait in a real-evelavtor to go up 100 floors.
+We will simulate versions of time.

+For the sake of this program...
+1mph in real time ~ .5ms in simulation time.
+(See Gloabl > ELEVATOR_MAX_SPEED for more details).

+ - Metrics are then calculated as X simulation time * 10 = ?

 ### "Watch-only" Game-Mode
 This will be the first-mode that is created.
 ##### User